 To answer your first question, generally you cannot obtain a credit card in the United States without a Social Security number or equivalent.
 However this is a grey area because here is what is says on the Social Security Administration’s website, Publication No. 05-10096:

 “Although many companies, such as banks and credit card, may ask for your Social Security number you are generally not required to provide one if you don’t have one.”

 So according to the Social Security Administration you are “generally not required” if you don’t have one.
-But what’s not specified on that document is whether or not it’s legal to require an alternative from of identification.
+But what’s not specified on those federal guidelines is whether or not it’s legal to require an alternative form of identification.
 Well, since we’re knee deep in government regs here let’s turn to the Patriot Act to answer that…

 SEC.
 326. VERIFICATION OF IDENTIFICATION.

 (b) STUDY AND REPORT REQUIRED- Within six months after the date of enactment of this Act, the Secretary, in consultation with the Federal functional regulators (as defined in section 509 of the Gramm-Leach-Bliley Act) and other appropriate Government agencies, shall submit a report to the Congress containing recommendations for–